Cross-reality location privacy protection in 6G-enabled vehicular metaverses: an LLM-enhanced hybrid generative diffusion model-based approach: Conclusion

 \section{Conclusion}

-This paper has proposed a cross-reality location privacy protection framework to mitigate cross-reality location privacy leakage for agentic AI-driven AVs in 6G-enabled vehicular metaverses.By adopting a hybrid action mechanism that jointly employs continuous location perturbation in reality and discrete privacy-aware AI agent migration in virtuality, the proposed framework achieves unified cross-reality location privacy preservation while maintaining user immersion.
-A cross-reality location entropy metric has been designed to quantify the uncertainty of AV positions under hybrid actions and to support real-time privacy assessment.
+This paper has proposed a cross-reality location privacy protection framework for agentic AI-driven AVs in 6G-enabled vehicular metaverses.
+The framework jointly optimizes continuous location perturbation and discrete privacy-aware AI agent migration, in which a cross-reality location entropy metric is designed to quantify AV position uncertainty under hybrid actions.
 Combining location privacy, service latency, and QoS loss, a non-convex mixed-integer programming problem has been established for optimizing the hybrid action mechanism.
-To address the formulated problem, we have developed an LLM-enhanced Hybrid Diffusion Proximal Policy Optimization (LHDPPO) algorithm, which combines LLM-driven informative reward design with double GDMs-based policy exploration and PPO-based stable policy updates to improve learning performance and scalability.
-Extensive experiments on real-world mobility and base station datasets have demonstrated that the proposed framework effectively protects location privacy while ensuring immersion for on-board users, indicating its practical applicability for large-scale 6G-enabled vehicular metaverse deployments.
-Future work will explore how heterogeneous AV mobility patterns, from correlated commuting routes to random delivery trajectories, affect the privacy–immersion trade-off and how adaptive mechanisms can provide more balanced privacy protection.
+To address the formulated problem, we have developed an LLM-enhanced Hybrid Diffusion Proximal Policy Optimization (LHDPPO) algorithm, which combines LLM-driven informative reward design with dual-chain GDM-based policy exploration and PPO-based stable policy updates to improve learning performance and scalability.
+Extensive experiments on real-world mobility and base station datasets have demonstrated that the proposed framework effectively protects location privacy while maintaining user immersion, indicating its practical applicability for large-scale 6G-enabled vehicular metaverse deployments.
+Since correlated mobility patterns may lead to lower cross-reality location entropy than random mobility patterns, future work will investigate adaptive privacy protection under heterogeneous AV mobility patterns and stronger adversaries with heterogeneous background knowledge.

+\Acknowledgements{This work was supported by the National Natural Science Foundation of China (Grant Nos.
+62572132 and U25A20464), Guangdong Basic and Applied Basic Research Foundation (Grant No. 2025A1515010137), and the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (Grant No. RS-2026-25470140).}